 So I thought it would be a good idea to create the ultimate wishlist of clothes attributes that women over 40 find very important.
 Perhaps it may inspire designers and will help you all to find the clothes that flatter you and make you smile!

 I will start off this list, but please let me know what kind of clothes attributes you are looking for.
 Which kind of clothes can you not find enough of in the shops?
+When you think about clothes for older women, what are you really looking for?

 These are the kind of clothes attributes I believe women over 40 are looking for